bahlo/arne.me/content/colophon.md

 [articles](/articles/atom.xml), the [weekly](/weekly/atom.xml),
 and [book reviews](/book-reviews/feed.xml).

+This site is using the [Axiom integration for Netlify](https://axiom.co) for request logs and server-side analytics.

 All of the code and content on this site is written by a human.